Marital Property Division and Retirement Plans

 If retirement assets were accrued during your marriage by you or your spouse [either gender] and identification, valuation and division of those benefits are required, be certain to contact an experienced family law attorney at the Coover Law Firm today.
 A caring and knowledgeable Coover Law Firm family law attorney can help you navigate all of the potential complications of a property settlement incident to separation and divorce.

 If you are contemplating divorce and need help understanding your rights and responsibilities, seek out a compassionate and knowledgeable Howard County MD divorce lawyer, such as Fred L. Coover, Esq. of Coover Law Firm, LLC.
-To schedule a free consultation regarding your specific family law matter at our Columbia MD office, call us today at (410) 995-1100.
+To schedule a $99 no-risk consultation regarding your specific family law matter at our Columbia MD office, call us today at (410) 995-1100.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.